Dated August 2018

-- The MSSA sanctions four (4) classes: Open, Nursery, Intermediate, and Novice.
+- The MSSA sanctions five (5) classes: Open, Nursery, Intermediate, Novice and Junior Handler.
 The eligibility requirements for each class are described below.
 It is not necessary for all MSSA sanctioned classes to be offered in order to have the trial qualify for sanctioning.
 Trials may also include additional non-sanctioned classes.
 The qualifications for non-sanctioned classes are left up to the trial host.

 - Sanctioned trials are limited to the following states: Washington, Montana, Oregon, Idaho, Wyoming, California, Nevada, Utah, Colorado, Arizona, and New Mexico.
 As well as all of Canada.